 Below are charts that reflect our outstanding debt and capital allocation.
-The acquisition and integration costs in the chart below include cash paid for equity method investments and acquisition-related transaction and integration costs in each period.
+The acquisition and integration costs in the chart below include cash paid for acquisitions, net of cash acquired and cash received for divestitures, cash paid for equity and equity method investments and acquisition-related transaction and integration costs in each period.